-- 3.16 Where an assessment of likely views from a dwelling has necessitated review from the private curtilage of the dwellings, I have agreed access to the external space around the property with residents.
-Other fieldwork was undertaken from publicly accessible locations or the Site itself.

-- 3.17 My assessment has been conducted in line with Steps 1 to 3 of TGN 2/19,18 and adopts the methodology and approach set out in the submitted ES.
+- 3.18.
+My assessment has been conducted in line with Steps 1 to 3 of TGN 2/19,18 and adopts the methodology and approach set out in the submitted ES.
 The dwellings that are scoped into my assessment are listed below and are identified on the planning application drawings illustrating the phasing and progressive restoration of the Proposed Development (CD5.03-5.11):

 - Equestrian Centre Bungalow;

-- Keepers Cottage;
+- · Keepers Cottage;

 - North Lodges;

 - Castle Barns/White House;

 - Four Winds;

+- Broom Cottage;

+- · South Lodges; and

+- Brown Westhead Park (dwellings at northern end of road).